 What can I do to heal a Candida overgrowth?

-With candida you have to take a two-pronged approach.
-First you need to stop feeding the yeast by removing sugar and refined carbs from your diet and secondly heal the gut and strengthen our body.
+With candida, you have to take a two-pronged approach.
+First, you need to stop feeding the yeast by removing sugar and refined carbs from your diet, and secondly heal the gut and strengthen your body.

-Heal the gut and strengthening our system using
+Heal the gut and strengthen your system using

-Probiotics & prebotic foods These are a great way to rebuild our intestinal flora.
-We need to add more good bacteria in the gut by eating taking a probiotic (I take Probiotic Spheres) and eating fermented probiotic foods like raw sauerkraut, kimiche and even perhaps a little organic yogurt, drinking kombucha.
+These are a great way to rebuild our intestinal flora.
+We need to add more good bacteria to the gut by eating taking a probiotic (I take Probiotic Spheres) and eating fermented probiotic foods like raw sauerkraut, kimchi, and even perhaps a little organic yogurt, and drinking kombucha.
 Combine these foods with prebiotics, which act as food for the probiotics and help them to do their job.
 Probiotics act in the small intestine and prebiotics act in the large intestine.
 The two in combination create synergy in the body.
-Prebiotic type foods include raw oats, asparagus, bananas and artichokes.

 Bone broths are great sources of minerals and collagen to help heal the gut.
 I have my favorite recipe in Week 1 of the Winter Meal Plan.

 Gluten-free grains Most people suffering from candida tend to also be gluten intolerant.
-Hopefully you are avoiding gluten already (for more info see here and here).
-Gluten-free grains such as quinoa, millet, buckwheat and amaranth are okay.
-My Meal Plans are designed to be gluten free, low sugar and can be helpful to get your body back in balance.
+Hopefully, you are avoiding gluten already.
+Gluten-free grains such as quinoa, millet, buckwheat, and amaranth are okay.
+My Meal Plans are designed to be gluten-free, low in sugar, and can be helpful to get your body back in balance.

 There are some natural products that offer additional support if you think you may have an overgrowth of yeast.
-I have tried and like all three products below.
+I have tried and liked all three products below.
 When you kill off the yeast quickly you can have flu-like symptoms.
-This is actually a result of the yeast “die-off” it is called.
-I find that the Candaclear Four and Syntol does not cause this die off feeling.
+This is actually a result of the yeast “die-off”.
+I find that the Candaclear Four and Syntol do not cause this die-off feeling.
 The Candigone is more of a cleanse and you may experience some die-off.